 The Social Security Death Index (SSDI) - IntroductionThe Social Security Death Index (SSDI) is a database of people whose deaths were reported to the Social Security Administration (SSA) beginning about 1962.
 A small number of deaths are listed before 1962.
 It was created from the Social Security Administration's Death Master File.
 Due to restrictions enacted in March 2014, new entries to publicly available versions of the Social Security Death Index will not be available for three years beginning on the date of an individual's death.
-You will not find everyone who died from 1962 to the present, but it does list many deaths in that time frame, especially in more recent years (particularly from the late 1980s to the present).
+You will not find everyone who died from about 1962 to about mid-March 2014, but it does list many deaths in that time frame, especially in more recent years (particularly after the late 1980s).
 It is close to being a national death index for the United States.
 If you find someone listed in the Social Security Death Index you can usually order a copy of the form they filled out when they applied for a Social Security Card (SS-5 application) from the Social Security Administration for a fee.
 This record usually has more information about the person such as date and place of birth, and names of parents.
 However, names of parents may not always be released by the SSA.
 See restrictions on SS-5 forms below.

 Social Security Death Index OnlineHere are some places where you can search the Social Security Death Index Online...